AmarHasecic/app-for-organizing-sports-activities-backend/README.md

 5. **Build and Run**: Use Gradle to build the project and run it with your IDE or the command line.

-6. **API Documentation**: Explore the API endpoints and their documentation, available at `http://localhost:8080/swagger-ui.html`.

 ## Feedback and Contributions